InuYasha's father and mother. The Inu no Taishou does have a human form, but his true form is the size of a mountain.

 In Baldur's Gate II: Throne of Bhaal, the god Bhaal is revealed to have had children with everything from chinchillas to dragons and giants in his attempt to cheat death.
 This ability seems to have been passed down to his offspring; his son Yaga-Shura, a fire giant, tries have a child with a human woman.
 Bear in mind that fire giants are 12 ft. tall and around 7000 lbs.
 A player character who isn't a dwarf (as no one romances them) can bear children with elves.
 Albeit, gnomes and half-orcs (with the official patch) are stuck to Aerie and Viconia, respectively and exclusively.
 And Viconia wont dally with an elf unlike the other potential romances.

-One Asari in Mass Effect 2, a humanlike race which can mate with about anything, mentions a past relationship with an Elcor, an alien race that can be described as an intelligent flat-faced hippopotamus.
+The Asari in Mass Effect, are a humanlike race which can mate with any species and produce viable offspring.
+This is gotten around by intercourse not being strictly necessary, that the asari and their partner temporarily merge the bio-electricity of their nervous systems and the asari uses the effect of that to randomize a parthenogenic(self-generated) offspring.
+One asari mentions a past relationship with an Elcor, an alien race that can be described as an intelligent flat-faced hippopotamus.

 In 3, Liara's father (also Asari) had a child with a hanar, a jellyfish like alien.
 During Blasto, the titular hanar gets some action with an elcor.